 Most families have their own version of chickpeas with pasta and this recipe may be endlessly varied.
 Here are a few suggestions:

-- Prepare it with added veggies (carrots and celery) as I did or without them for a quick version.
+- Prepare it with veggies (carrots and celery) as I did or without them for a quick version.

 - Add more or less tomato passata, or none at all, according to taste.